solarwinds/fluent-plugin-papertrail/README.md

 Parameters for flushing the buffer, based on size and time, are `buffer_chunk_limit` and `flush_interval`, respectively.
 This plugin overrides the inherited default `flush_interval` to `1`, causing the fluent buffer to flush to Papertrail every second.

 If the plugin fails to write to Papertrail for any reason, the log message will be put back in Fluent's buffer and retried.
-By default, `retry_wait` is set to `1` second and `retry_limit` is set to `17` attempts.
+Retrying can be tuned and inherits a default configuration where `retry_wait` is set to `1` second and `retry_limit` is set to `17` attempts.

 If you want to change any of these parameters simply add them to a match stanza.
 For example, to flush the buffer every 60 seconds and stop retrying after 2 attempts, set something like:
 ```xml